MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/communication-phone-numbers-readme.md

 ms.service:
 ---

-# Azure Communication Phone Numbers client library for JavaScript - Version 1.0.0-beta.4
+# Azure Communication Phone Numbers client library for JavaScript - Version 1.0.0-beta.5

 The phone numbers library provides capabilities for phone number administration.

-Acquired phone numbers can come with many capabilities, depending on the country, number type and assignment type.
+Purchased phone numbers can come with many capabilities, depending on the country, number type and assignment type.
 Examples of capabilities are SMS inbound and outbound usage, PSTN inbound and outbound usage.
 Phone numbers can also be assigned to a bot via a webhook URL.

 ## Getting started